Before We Opened the Door

 The house is near the end — and yet still breathing.

-And still, the house does not feel finished.
-Not because it is strong, but because it is present.
+People speak the words carefully: closure, cleanup, removal.
+And still the house does not feel finished.
 It holds the faint pressure of memory in its beams.
 It holds the shape of a family that once fit inside it easily.

 There is a version of the future where the family retires part-time here — not to escape life, but to match it.
 When life slows down, the town fits who they become.
 A place that once felt heavy becomes the right size again.